microsoft/dotnet/Documentation/compatibility/wpf-MarkupCompiler-default-hash-algorithm-is-now-SHA256.md

 - [ ] Build-time break

 ### Recommended Action
-A developer who targets .NET Framework 4.7.2 or greater and wants to revert to SHA1 hashing behavior must set the below AppContext flag.
+A developer who targets .NET Framework 4.7.2 or greater and wants to revert to SHA1 hashing behavior must set the following AppContext flag.

 ```xml
 <configuration>